For more information:

 This has been organised and paid for by the Village Council three times a year to enable residents to dispose of excess household waste.
 The collection due to take place on the 8th May 2020 was cancelled by MSDC due to the coronavirus pandemic.

 In September 2020, MSDC advised that the provision of discretionary waste services, including mobile civic amenity collections, would cease.
 This followed a review and guidance from Government about social distancing.
 See links below for information about the collection of bulky and garden waste:

-FLY-TIPPING: Please report any incidents to the Village Council Office.
+Please report any incidents to the Village Council Office.
 Fly-tipping is a criminal offence and carries a fine of £1000.

 Report fly-tipping to Mid Sussex District Council

 West Sussex County Council is responsible for providing household waste recycling sites.

 From the 1st December 2019, you will need to show proof that you are a West Sussex resident before using any of the County Council’s waste sites, including the one at East Grinstead.
 Acceptable forms of ID are a current driving licence (preferred) or TV licence, utility or Council Tax bill, or letter from Home Office or HMRC.

 Charges now apply for the disposal of tyres from domestic vehicles.
 The charge is £5 per tyre or part-tyre.